FStarLang/pulse/artifact/README.md

 The module `lib/core/PulseCore.Semantics.fst` contains the definition of the `m` type, which is the `stt` type of concurrent computation presented in the paper.
-The actual `stt` of PulseCore is is in `lib/core/Pulse.Lib.Core.fst`, and defined to a universe lowering of `m`.
+The actual `stt` of PulseCore is in `lib/core/Pulse.Lib.Core.fst`, and defined to a universe lowering of `m`.
 The the function `run` in `lib/core/PulseCore.Semantics.fst` implements the interpreter.
 This development in this module is generic